spm/spm-docs/docs/python/datatypes.md

 instead of square brackets (`matlabbatch[0].spm`) to specify that `matlabbatch` should be a cell that contains a struct, and not a struct array.

-In order to implement this nesting of implicitely indexed structured, we had to delay the creation of each object in the hierarchy, as the final type of an object is only known after it has been indexed.
-To do this, we introducted a delayed type that is originally generic, and metamorphoses itself into a `Struct` or `Cell` or `Array` as it is being used.
+In order to implement this nesting of implicitly indexed structured, we had to delay the creation of each object in the hierarchy, as the final type of an object is only known after it has been indexed.
+To do this, we introduced a delayed type that is originally generic, and metamorphoses itself into a `Struct` or `Cell` or `Array` as it is being used.
 Our logic is documented in the `DelayedArray` section.